motamman/signalk-units-preference/README.md

 ### Public Conversions API

-The Conversions API provides public endpoints for unit conversion and metadata at the `/signalk/v1/` level.
+The Conversions API provides public endpoints for unit conversion metadata at the `/signalk/v1/` level.
 These endpoints follow the same pattern as the Zones and History APIs, making them accessible without plugin-specific authentication.

 **Key Features:**
-- Public endpoints at `
-` (works with Bearer tokens)
+- Public endpoints at `/signalk/v1/conversions` (works with Bearer tokens)
 - Discovery endpoint to list all available conversions
-- Single path endpoint for metadata or value conversion
+- Single path endpoint for conversion metadata
-- Automatic type detection and parsing for query parameters
-- Supports all value types (number, date, boolean, string, object)
-- Uses the same conversion engine as plugin router endpoints
+- Provides formulas for client-side evaluation
+- No authentication required

 #### Discovery - Get All Available Conversions
 ```http